-Journal Corner of Education, Linguistics, and Literature (JCELL) is a journal aims to be a leading peer-reviewed platform and an authoritative source of information.
-We publish original research papers, review articles, and case studies focused on Education, Linguistics, and Literature as well as related topics that have neither been published elsewhere in any language nor is it under review for publication anywhere.
-This following statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor, the reviewer, and the publisher (Journal Corner and Publishing).
+Devotion: Journal Corner of Community Service is a journal that aims to be a leading peer-reviewed platform and an authoritative source of information.
+We publish original research papers, review articles, and case studies focused on Community Services as well as related topics that have neither been published elsewhere in any language nor are under review for publication anywhere.
+The following statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the editor, the reviewer, and the publisher (Journal Corner and Publishing).

 Duties of Authors